Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

-\begin{definition} Consider a family $(\K(t))_{t\ge 0}$ of absolutely continuous adapted (w.r.t. the observable filtration) processes with values in the class of symmetric positive definite $n \times n $ matrices and a family $(k(t))_{t\ge 0}$ of locally bounded deterministic functions with positive values.
-We will say that a family $(A(t))_{t\ge 0}$ of measurable locally bounded process with values in the class $n \times n$ matrices, is $(\K(t), k(t))_{t\ge 0}$-stable if for all $t\ge 0$,
+\begin{defination} Consider a family $(\K(t))_{t\ge 0}$ of absolutely continuous adapted (w.r.t. the observable filtration) processes with values in the class of symmetric positive definite $n \times n $ matrices and a family $(k(t))_{t\ge 0}$ of locally bounded deterministic functions with positive values.
+We will say that a family $(A(t))_{t\ge 0}$ of measurable locally bounded process with values in the class $n \times n$ matrices, is $(\K(t), k(t))_{t\ge 0}$-stable, or in short, that $A$ is $(\K, k)$-stable, if for all $t\ge 0$,